nthalt/AnyRent/README.md

 ## Implementation

-This application is developed using HTML and CSS for the frontend structure and styling.
+This application is developed using HTML, CSS and JavaScript for the frontend structure and styling.
 The website is designed to be responsive and user-friendly, with a focus on providing all necessary information for both hosts and guests.
 Flexbox is used for layout to ensure elements are well-aligned and adaptable to different screen sizes.

 ## Description